-The Trustees have identified a member to have oversight of special educational needs provision across the trust and to ensure that they are kept informed of how the school is meeting the statutory requirements.
+The School Improvement Board has identified a member to have oversight of special educational needs provision in the school and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
+This role is undertaken by Mrs Price.
+The Head teacher will keep the School Improvement Board informed about the special educational needs provision made by the school, through holding meetings and completing reports.

-The SENDCO and Head teacher will identify areas for development in SEN that will contribute to the school's development plan.
-Staff will be involved in the formulation of the SEND policy.
-SEND termly reports are also produced and challenged by the Trustees.
+The SENCO and the Head teacher will work closely with the special educational needs School Improvement Board Member and staff to ensure the effective day to day operation of the school's special educational needs policy.
+The SENCO and Head teacher will identify areas for development in SEN that will contribute to the school's development plan.
+All teaching and nonteaching staff will be involved in the formulation of the SEN policy.
+SEN termly reports are also produced and challenged by the Board of Directors.